big-tuwien/big-tuwien.github.io/content/publication/tuw-139698/index.md

 links:
 - name: Publik
   url: https://publik.tuwien.ac.at/showentry.php?ID=139698&lang=2
-publication: 'Vortrag: Nordic Conference of Pattern Language of Programs (VikingPlop), Otaniemi, Finland; 23.09.2005 - 25.09.2005; in: "Proceedings of the Nordic Conference of Pattern Language of Programs (VikingPlop 2005)", (2005)'
+publication: 'Talk: Nordic Conference of Pattern Language of Programs (VikingPlop), Otaniemi, Finland; 09-23-2005 - 09-25-2005; in: "Proceedings of the Nordic Conference of Pattern Language of Programs (VikingPlop 2005)", (2005)'
 publication_types:
 - '1'